The organization development profession is in a, social media, world of trouble. Social media delivers all the intended qualities of OD.

 Seems to me ones railing against social media’s involvement, communication, listening, and collaboration is really railing against the most basic principles of OD.
 OD has never been a completely accepted business driver, so OD practitioners looking for a way to gain traction can do little harm learning social media.

-Where social media is sometimes called marketing 2.0, OD struggles to even get to an OD version 1.0 foothold.
-Perhaps social media practices are less the threat and more the enabler for a open, transparent organization.
+Where social media is sometimes called Marketing 2.0, OD struggles to even get to an OD version 1.0 foothold.
+Perhaps social media practices are less the threat and more the enabler for an open, transparent organization.